tsoding/todo-rs/README.md

 # todo-rs

-Simple Interactive Terminal Todo App in Rust
+Simple Interactive Terminal Todo App in Rust.
+This is meant to be an experimental playground for testing ideas on Immediate TUIs.

 ![thumbnail](thumbnail.png)